What is Dollar Cost Averaging?

 However, the success of a lump sum payment relies upon timing the market correctly.
 Market timing is something that is notoriously hard to do.

 Another disadvantage is that over time, markets tend to go up.
 That means if you invest earlier, it's likely to do better than small amounts invested over a period of time.

 It's also not a solution for all investment risks.
 You still have to identify a good investment and do your own research.
 If you choose a bad pick, then over time you will just be investing steadily into a losing investment.

 A passive approach also means you are not responding to changing environments.
 So you may want to think about incorporating a way to respond to the markets into any investment strategy.

 Which type of investor should use dollar cost averaging?

-Dollar cost averaging is a good strategy for investors with lower risk tolerance since putting a lump sum investment into the market all at once can run the risk of buying at a peak.
+Dollar cost averaging is a good strategy for investors with lower risk tolerance since choosing a lump sum investing strategy in the markets means you could run the risk of buying at a peak.
 Dollar cost averaging means you can avoid market timing and share price fluctuations.
 It can also help you to avoid short term volatility in the markets.

 Dollar cost averaging FAQs

 What is the difference between dollar cost averaging and value averaging?